A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Numerical Components

 \subsection{Klein-Nishina Cross-Section}

-The Compton scattering is the major channel for the single frequency high energy photon to cascade into lower energy ones with a continuum distribution.
+The Compton scattering is the major channel for the high energy photons to cascade into lower energy ones with a continuum distribution.
 Here we test the RNG for the Compton scattering how it reproduces the Klein-Nishina cross section, where high energy photons tend to preserve its motion while lower energy photons are more likely to be reflected backward.

-In the test, we use the RNG for the Compton scattering component to randomly predict the post-collision direction of 100000 photons for given energies.
+In the test, we use the RNG for the Compton scattering component to randomly predict the post-collision direction of $10^5$ photons for given energies.
 The cumulative distribution is plotted in Figure \ref{fig:spectra_ada}.
 The expected values from the analytic model (i.e., the cumulative distribution function) according to Eq. (\ref{eq:Ada}) are plotted as points on the figure.
-The overlap of the data points and the lines shows that the RNG reproduces the theoretical distribution.
-Moreover, the faster rising of the curve for higher energy particles agrees with the expectation that they tend to pass without significant energy transfer.
+The overlap of the data points and the lines show that our RNG is consistent with the theoretical distribution.
+Moreover, the fast rising of the curve for higher energy particles agrees with the expectation that the photons tend to pass without significant energy transfer.